cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 ### Status sub-resource

-Once the instance manager has completed the reconciliation of a Database, the Database status will be updated with a `ready` field set to `true`, and an `observedGeneration` field which keeps track of the last applied `generation`.
+Once the reconciliation of a Database has been performed, the Database status will be updated with a field,  `applied`, set to `true`, and an `observedGeneration` field which tracks the last applied `generation`.
-If there were errors during the reconciliation of a database, the `ready` field would show `false`, and an additional field `error` would be displayed in the status.
+If there were errors during the reconciliation of a database, the `applied` field would show `false`, and an additional field `message` would be displayed in the status.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1